zazmarga/py-movie-api/checklist.md

 4. Make sure you catch an error in `@api_view` in case that object doesn't exist.
 Use `get_object_or_404` instead of `try`/`except` for this purpose.

+5. Make sure you've added a blank line at the end of all your files.
+6. A serializer field is required by default. ([DRF required documentation](https://www.django-rest-framework.org/api-guide/fields/#required))
+7. Your project should be one-styled, don't use double and single quotes at the same time.
+Double quotes are preferred.

 ## Clean Code
 Add comments, prints, and functions to check your solution when you write your code.
 Don't forget to delete them when you are ready to commit and push your code.